Carne Ross

-Carne Ross (born 1966) is a former senior British diplomat who resigned over the Iraq War after giving secret testimony to the first official inquiry into the war.
+Carne Ross (born 1966) is a British former diplomat who resigned over the Iraq War after giving secret testimony to the first official inquiry into the war.
 He is also the founder and former executive director of Independent Diplomat, a diplomatic advisory group.
-He is a writer, with books about the failures of diplomacy and the necessity of mass, popular political change, and anarchism.
+He is a writer, with books about the failures of diplomacy and the necessity of mass, popular political change and anarchism.

 Early life

 Ross is the grandson of linguist and academic Alan S. C. Ross.

 Ross graduated, in 1988, with a BA in Economics and Politics from the University of Exeter.

 Career

-Following his studies, he worked for a charity for the long-term unemployed.
-Ross joined the British Foreign Office in 1989.
-He worked in many capacities, including head of the Arab/Israel section in the Near East and North Africa Department, and principal speechwriter to the Foreign Secretary.
-He served on the political staff of the UK embassies in Oslo, Bonn and Kabul, as well as the UK Mission to the UN in New York, where he was responsible for Middle East policy, including Iraq, weapons inspections and sanctions, Western Sahara and Israel/Palestine.
+Following his studies, Ross worked for a charity for the long-term unemployed.
+Ross joined the British Foreign & Commonwealth Office in 1989.
+He worked in many capacities, including as head of the Arab/Israel section in the Near East and North Africa Department and as principal speechwriter to the Foreign Secretary.
+He served on the political staff of the UK embassies in Oslo, Bonn, and Kabul, as well as the UK Mission to the UN in New York, where he was responsible for Middle East policy, including Iraq, weapons inspections and sanctions, Western Sahara and Israel/Palestine.

 He resigned from the Foreign Office in 2004 after 15 years of service, citing his secret evidence to the Butler Review as the reason.
 When he resigned, the Foreign Office threatened him with prosecution under the Official Secrets Act if he talked publicly about his work.
-Ross's evidence to Butler became public under parliamentary privilege in 2007 (the evidence had been requested from him by an MP during his appearance before the Foreign Affairs Select Committee).
-The publication led to widespread calls, including by former Prime Minister, John Major, for a full public inquiry into the Iraq War.
-Ross later testified, this time in public, to the 'Chilcot Iraq Inquiry, whose report endorsed his testimony.
+Ross's evidence to Butler became public under parliamentary privilege in 2007; the evidence had been requested from him by an MP during his appearance before the Foreign Affairs Select Committee.
+The publication led to widespread calls, including by former Prime Minister John Major, for a full public inquiry into the Iraq War.
+Ross later publicly testified to the Chilcot Iraq Inquiry, whose report endorsed his testimony.

-In 2004, he founded the non-governmental organisation Independent Diplomat, the world's first non-profit diplomatic advisory group, which advises and supports democratic countries, would-be states and liberation movements all over the world, including the democratic Syrian opposition, the Frente Polisario of Western Sahara, members of Ukrainian civil society and the Marshall Islands, a low-lying Pacific archipelago, who, with support from Independent Diplomat, recruited and led the High Ambition Coalition (HAC), a group of what became over a hundred countries at the 2016 UN Paris climate conference.
-Under the leadership of the foreign minister of the Marshalls, Tony de Brum, the HAC demanded and secured some of the most important elements of the resulting Paris Agreement, including the target of 1.5°C.
+In 2004, he founded the non-governmental organisation Independent Diplomat, the world's first non-profit diplomatic advisory group, which advises and supports democratic countries, would-be states and liberation movements all over the world.
+These advisees include the democratic Syrian opposition, the Frente Polisario of Western Sahara, members of Ukrainian civil society and the Marshall Islands, a low-lying Pacific archipelago, who, with support from Independent Diplomat, recruited and led the High Ambition Coalition (HAC), a group of what became over a hundred countries at the 2015 UN Paris climate conference.
+Under the leadership of the foreign minister of the Marshall Islands, Tony deBrum, the HAC demanded and secured some of the most important elements of the resulting Paris Agreement, including the target of 1.5 °C.